NormanDunbar/QLWikiConverter/QLWikiConverter.rst

 Line Starts
 -----------

-The following features of the Wiki have special characters at the start of a line to indicate what the line is to be used as. ``RwapWiki`` deals with these line starts, and when done, tries to process any embedded features left in the translated line.
+The following features of the Wiki have special characters at the start of a line - hence *Line Starts* - to indicate what the line is to be used as. ``RwapWiki`` deals with these line starts, and when done, then tries to process any (valid) embedded features left in the translated line.
 These are covered below in the *Embedded Formatting* section.

 When a line start is processed, we cannot be in a paragraph any longer, so if we were in one, we close it